 The Financial and business sector

+What is the fastest growing industry in Poland?
 Since joining the EU, Poland has played a more significant role in the European financial and business market.
 It is currently one of the major industries in Poland.
 It keeps growing at an unprecedented rate year to year.
 This situation is possible thanks to a large and vast supply of highly skilled English proficient workers.
 There are many offices of foreign financial and business based corporations that provide services but also provide backend support for foreign offices thanks to relatively cheaper Polish labor.
 Many major global Consulting firms open their facilities seeking opportunities in the Polish market.

+What are the main industries in Poland?
 The Polish economy is growing and will continue to do so in the near future.
 There is still a lot of room to grow because Poland has not caught up to its western colleagues from the EU.
 This growth is driven because of Polish innovative and hardworking people.
 Additionally, many established sectors are growing at a much faster rate than GDP.
 Is it enough?
 There are more market opportunities and areas for growth that still haven’t been discovered.
 Who knows, perhaps you will be the next innovator capitalizing on emerging polish industries?